svaksha/Julia.jl/README.md

 - [Utilities.md](https://github.com/svaksha/Julia.jl/blob/master/Utilities.md) :: Handy toolkits and other general utilities for your Desktop.
 - [Web-Server.md](https://github.com/svaksha/Julia.jl/blob/master/Web-Server.md) :: HPC, Distributed Computing, Cloud  WWW, HTTP, Networking, Servers, etc...
 - [X-Platform-SW.md](https://github.com/svaksha/Julia.jl/blob/master/X-Platform-SW.md) :: Cross-Platform Software and API for Hardware arch.
 (ARM, MIPS, GPU, CUDA), language API, HPC, and other libraries.

-**NB:** As a new language in the scientific computing scene, new libraries are constantly being added, so there will be frequent changes and page reordering.
-The **Julia.jl** repo only provides a list (of links) of Julia packages out in the wild, not an endorsment of the software quality/ features, etc..

-For Base packages, check if the package you seek is listed in their [built-in package manager](https://github.com/JuliaLang/METADATA.jl) on github, or check the [metadata for registered Julia packages](http://docs.julialang.org/en/latest/packages/packagelist/)

 # LICENSE